 Guided tours schedule: 9:15 am / 10:15 am / 11:15 am / 12:15 pm / 1:15 pm / 2:15 pm / 3:15 pm.

 For safety reasons, children under 12 years old are not allowed to visit the tower.

 Ticket office is located in scalette Santa Croce n.2, spazio Ex ISOLA.

 Full ticket: € 3,00

-Reduced-price ticket for students under 26 years old and visitors over 65 years old: € 2,00
+Reduced-price ticket for students under 26 years old, visitors over 65 years old and Cagliari Botanical Garden ticket holders: € 2,00